The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 - Choosing one offer instead of five

-- Picking images that don’t look stock or random
+- Picking images that don't look like stock photos from 2014

 - Figuring out navigation, forms, and where people should click

-Wix and Squarespace don’t solve those decisions.
-They make them feel optional.
-That’s why you keep “fixing the site” instead of launching.
+Wix and Squarespace don't solve those decisions.
+They make them feel optional — just one more section to adjust, one more font to try.
+That's why you keep "fixing the site" instead of launching it.

-Wix is the better choice when you want more control without touching code.
+Wix gives you more control without touching code.

 Pick Wix if:

-- You can ship a one-page site in a weekend (6–12 hours) and leave it alone
+- You can ship a one-page site in a weekend (6–12 hours) and walk away from it

 - You're happy to use one template and not fight it